 How do you trade a spinning top candlestick pattern?

 Trading a spinning top identifies a process of waiting for price to break the pattern’s high or low to confirm a high-probability directional resolution.
 The Confirmation Rule is non-negotiable: enter only after the next candle closes decisively outside the spinning top’s range.
-This requirement eliminates 50% of false signals and transforms the pattern’s win rate from a coin-flip 50% to a professional-grade 55.9%.
+The requirement is what converts a directionless candle into a directional trade, because the close outside the range is the market resolving the stalemate for you.

 Stop-loss placement uses the opposite wick as the invalidation point.
 If trading a bullish breakout above the spinning top’s high, place the stop below the lower wick.
 This placement allows for volatility while ensuring the trade is abandoned if the reversal thesis fails.
 Profit targets aim for at least a 1:2 Reward-to-Risk ratio based on the vertical height of the pattern’s range (high minus low).